 - The College English Entrance Test 25%+

-This module provides students with a foundation in academic writing, reading, listening and speaking skills through general coursework, oral presentations, reports and assessments.
+This module provides students with a foundation in academic writing, reading, listening and speaking skills through general program work, oral presentations, reports and assessments.

 Entry – one of the following results is required for entry to EAP 2: